Introduction to the course

 - The other career options include working as environmental journalist, content writer of environmental journal or working with NGOs.

-10+2 from any recognised board with any three of the following subjects: Environmental Science, Physics, Chemistry, Biology, Mathematics, Statistics, Agronomy, Computer Sc., Nutrition, Home Science, Economics, Agriculture, Geography, Anthropology, Psychology.
+“10+2 from any recognized board with any three of the following subjects: Environmental Science, Physics, Chemistry, Biology, Mathematics, Statistics, Agronomy, Computer Sc., Nutrition, Home Science, Economics, Agriculture, Geography, Anthropology, Psychology, Sociology.”